Stable moduli spaces of odd-dimensional manifold triads: Stable stability.

 Assume $\sigma$ is of right type.
 The union of $\cocore_\sigma$ with $r(\cocore_\sigma)$ induces an embedding with standard $\Theta$-structure, by definition.
 Since the image of $f'$ is inside the support of $W,$ it is disjoint from the support of $\tr(\sigma_p).$ The rearrangement (recall \cref{rearragement model}) defines an embedding $f$ into $X.$ (Moreover this embedding is isotopic to $f'$ in $X\circ \L_{W\circ r(W)}(\tr(\sigma_p))=\tr(\sigma_p)\circ W\circ r(W)$, by \cref{path of rearrangement}).
 The core of $W=\rtr(\sigma)$ is disjoint from the support of $\tr(\sigma_p)$ and intersects the cocore of $W$ transversely at one point (by definition of handle attachment).
-In other words, it intersects the image of $f'$ transversely at one point and thus, its image after the rearrangement will have the same intersection behavior with $f.$ However, the embedding of the attaching map of $W$ can be seen also in $\chi^p(N,\sigma,l)$ giving an embedding since it is disjoint from the support of $\tr(\sigma_p).$ However, this embedding extends to an embedding since the target is the result of right surgery at a translate of $g.$ Moreover, the induced $\Theta$-structure on $e$ after glued with the one of the core of $W$ (after rearrangement) is standard, by definition.
+In other words, it intersects the image of $f'$ transversely at one point and thus, its image after the rearrangement will have the same intersection behavior with $f.$ However, the embedding of the attaching map of $W$ can be seen also in $\chi^p(N,\sigma,\ell)$ giving an embedding since it is disjoint from the support of $\tr(\sigma_p).$ However, this embedding extends to an embedding since the target is the result of right surgery at a translate of $g.$ Moreover, the induced $\Theta$-structure on $e$ after glued with the one of the core of $W$ (after rearrangement) is standard, by definition.
 This produces an embedding with standard $\Theta$-structure.
 By the discussion above, the cores of $e$ and $f$ intersect transversely at one point in the horizontal boundary.
 Therefore, the union of these embeddings is diffeomorphic to $(V_1,W_{1,1})$ with standard $\Theta$-structure.
-The case when $\sigma$ is of left type is exactly analogous.
-We can choose a path $\gamma$ in $\hb X$ connecting $\chi^p(N,\sigma,l)$ and this embedding and disjoint from such image, since $n\geq 2.$
+Thus, we define $h$ as the gluing of these embeddings.
+We can choose a path $\gamma$ in $\hb X$ connecting $\chi^p(N,\sigma,\ell)$ and this embedding and disjoint from such image, since $n\geq 2.$